VitalySvyatyuk/pocket_option_trading_bot/README.md

 `What's the purpose of the Bot then?`
 The goal of the bot is to strengthen your Python programming skills, motivating you with the illusory opportunity to get rich.

-`Can I connect with the author and ask some questions?` Yes, please send your BTC in the amount of $100 to the address `bc1qemxzzy6rq6ycxjn0f00yqgptjqldkms8g2ucu0` for 1 hour consultancy.
-Then create an issue with your Telegram login, and I'll write to you soon.